Tanzania’s property market continues to flourish

 Legislation changes driving the property market

-To boost the real estate market and attract more foreign investments, the government has fostered an investment-friendly environment.
-The government has introduced regulations for mortgage financing, established a framework for Real Estate Investment Trusts (REITs), signed several double taxation treaties and multilateral and bilateral agreements, and enacted the Unit Titles Act (also called the Condominium Law).
+The government has been actively fostering an investment-friendly environment.
+It has introduced regulations for mortgage financing, established a framework for Real Estate Investment Trusts (REITs), signed several double taxation treaties and multilateral and bilateral agreements, and enacted the Unit Titles Act (also called the Condominium Law).

 The Unit Titles Act no. 16 of 2008 sets out the rules and procedures for the management and regulation of divisions of buildings into units, clusters, blocks and sections, owned individually or in common use for the purpose of promoting efficient and effective use of landed property in the country.

 "The real estate market is beginning to transform, and this has primarily been driven by change in legislation," said Fusion Capital´s Bishota.